Daredevil freefall breaks the sound barrier

 - In a vacuum there is no oxygen.
 At 24 miles up, the percentage of oxygen in the air is tiny, and Baumgartner had to be supplied with oxygen for the entirety of his jump.

 - The sound barrier is “broken” when an object reaches a speed higher than 690 mph – known as Mach 1.
 People have broken the sound barrier before, though not always intentionally.
 In 1966, for example, a US test pilot was ejected from a damaged plane and reached Mach 3.18 – three times the speed of sound – and survived.

 - Baumgartner’s suit consists of four layers, each of which played a special role in protecting him against the freezing, low-pressure and low-oxygen conditions of the stratosphere.
 The technology used in it could be helpful to astronauts who are forced to eject at very high altitudes (during take-off, for example).

 - BASE jumping

-- BASE stands for the four points jumpers can leap from in this sport: buildings, aerials, spans (like bridges), and earth (meaning cliffs and mountains).
-Once someone has jumped of all four of these bases, they are officially a BASE jumper, and are allocated a particular number.
+- BASE stands for the four points jumpers can leap from in this sport: buildings, aerials, spans (like bridges) and earth (meaning cliffs and mountains).
+Once someone has jumped off all four of these bases, they are officially a BASE jumper, and are allocated a particular number.
 Baumgartner’s is 502.